 Subserosal leiomyoma of the uterus

-Sub-serosal uterine leiomyoma is a subtype of uterine leiomyoma that often exophytically projects outwards from a subserosal location.
+Subserosal uterine leiomyoma is a subtype of uterine leiomyoma that often exophytically projects outwards from a subserosal location.
 While its exact definition may vary, a leiomyoma is often called subserosal if >50% of the fibroid protrudes out of the serosal surface of the uterus 2.
-They can be either sessile or pedunculated.

 They are usually asymptomatic although some pedunculated subserosal leiomyomas may undergo torsion, which results in infarction accompanied by pain 1.

-Subserosal leiomyomas may demonstrate the bridging vessel sign, which represents flow voids in feeding branches of the uterine arteries3.
+On imaging, they can be identified either as sessile or pedunculated para uterine mass.
+Subserosal leiomyomas may demonstrate the bridging vessel sign on MRI, which represents flow voids in feeding branches of the uterine arteries 3.

 - 1. Murase E, Siegelman ES, Outwater EK et-al. Uterine leiomyomas: histopathologic features, MR imaging findings, differential diagnosis, and treatment.
 Radiographics.
 19 (5): 1179-97.
 Radiographics (full text) - Pubmed citation

 - 2. Bajekal N, Li TC.
 Fibroids, infertility and pregnancy wastage.
 Hum.
 Reprod.
 Update.
 6 (6): 614-20. doi:10.1093/humupd/6.6.614 - Pubmed citation

 - 3. Khashper A, Addley HC, Abourokbah N et-al. T2-hypointense adnexal lesions: an imaging algorithm.
 Radiographics.
 2012;32 (4): 1047-64. doi:10.1148/rg.324115180 - Pubmed citation